-Selena Gomez, The Weeknd Romantic Date Night In Toronto
+Selena Gomez, The Weeknd Share Romantic Date Night In Toronto

 Selena Gomez and The Weeknd, whose real name is Abel Makkonen Tesfaye, first began sparking rumors of romance back in January, when pictures emerged of the two looking extremely affectionate towards one another.

-Only two months prior, The Weekend had just split up with his girlfriend of over a year, Bella Hadid.
+Only two months prior, The Weekend split up with his girlfriend of over a year, Bella Hadid.

 A post shared by The Weeknd (@theweeknd) on